buffermint/landing-blog/source/_posts/how-to-get-your-first-10-customers-as-a-saas-startup.blade.md

 **Why do you need just 10 customers at first?**

 Your first set of customers will have to be your core audience and no one else.
-This is one of your strongest points because unlike others you have a commanding authenticity.
+This is one of your strongest points because unlike your competition you will have a commanding authenticity.

 A small customer base will be easier to serve.
 That will be a great help to even refine the product as per the user's feedback.

 We will walk you through the steps needed to find those people and sell them SaaS products.